 Dr Chai Patel CBE FRCP

-With over 30 years’ experience in the care sector, Chai has been linked with some of its biggest names.
-He was formerly Chief Executive and architect of the modern Priory Group, the UK’s largest independent specialist mental health and education services group.
-He also founded Care First, the UK’s largest continuing care company with over 12,000 nursing and residential beds, several day centres and a range of services.
+With over 30 years’ experience in the health and social care sector, Chai has been linked with some of the sector’s biggest names.
+He was formerly Chief Executive and architect of the modern Priory Group, and created Care First through the merger of the original Court Cavendish and Takare.

 In 2011, Chai founded HC-One, which under his leadership went on to become the UK’s largest residential care provider.
 He stepped back as Executive Chairman in 2017 and retired as Chairman of the HC-One Board in 2019.

 Alongside his work with HC-One and Court Cavendish, Chai is also the Founder and Chairman of Elysian Capital and sits on the Board of Elevation Advisors.
 He retains significant philanthropic and charitable interests via his family foundation, Bright Future Trust, as well as serving as a Patron of BBC Media Action (formerly known as the BBC World Service Trust) and is a Board Member of the Duke of Edinburgh’s International Award Foundation.

 Laurie is a global executive with board and operational experience in both public and private businesses in the UK, EU and globally.
 He has in depth knowledge of the FMCG, Retail, Logistics and Hospitality sectors, and a strong track record of strategically growing and restructuring businesses in these sectors.

 Laurie spent half of his career at Tesco PLC, the UK’s largest retailer.
 He joined Tesco in 2000 from PepsiCo and was part of the team that built Tesco into a FTSE 10 company with revenues of £72 billion, 34 business units, operations in 14 countries, and coverage of 50% of the world’s population.